-Our liquidity remains strong with \$796.3 million of cash and cash equivalents at December 31, 2021.
-Amounts held outside the U.S. were \$638.7 million, or 80.2%, and approximately \$241.9 million was available for repatriation to the U.S. as of December 31, 2021 without incurring additional U.S. federal income taxes and applicable non-U.S. income and withholding taxes.
+We have cash and cash equivalents of \$615.7 million at December 31, 2022.
+Amounts held outside the U.S. were \$516.8 million, or 83.9%, and approximately \$206.7 million was available for repatriation to the U.S. as of December 31, 2022 without incurring additional U.S. federal income taxes and applicable non-U.S. income and withholding taxes.

 We finance our production activities in part through the use of interest-bearing open purchase arrangements with certain of our contract manufacturers.
 These facilities currently bear interest at a rate between 0.0% and 0.4% for 30- to 60-day financing, depending on the factory.
 We believe that the use of these arrangements affords us additional liquidity and flexibility.
-We do not have any long-term contracts with any of our manufacturers.
-However, we have long-standing relationships with many of our contract manufacturers and believe our relationships to be good.
+We do not have any long-term contracts with any of our manufacturers, however, we have long-standing relationships with many and believe our relationships to be positive.

-We fully repaid the \$452.5 million balance on our revolving credit facility in the second quarter and amended the agreement in the fourth quarter of 2021 to expand our credit capacity to \$750.0 million with an additional \$250.0 million available through an accordion feature.
+At December 31, 2022, we have unused credit capacity of \$747.3 million on our revolving credit facility, with an additional \$250.0 million available through an accordion feature.
 We believe that anticipated cash flows from operations, existing cash and investments balances, available borrowings under our revolving credit facility, and current financing arrangements will be sufficient to provide us with the liquidity necessary to fund our anticipated working capital and capital requirements for the next twelve months.